-Common Characteristics Found in All of CCM's Impact Themes

-- Each theme looks to have positive environmental and/or social outcomes that we believe are societal benefits as a result of capital provided by our investors. - We look for liquid investment opportunities that contribute to the portfolio's overall risk/return that are in alignment with each impact theme. - We must be able to measure, monitor, and track the expected positive outcome(s) in an effort to maintain transparency in our client reporting, which has become a trademark of the firm since its inception in 1999. - We must believe that market-rate opportunities will exist to allow client commitments to individual themes to be fulfilled over time.
+Impact Themes Throughout our two-plus decades of work in impact and Environmental, Social, and Governance (ESG) investing, we have developed a series of 18 impact themes, where one or more theme is aligned with each of our investments.
+While the 18 themes are distinct and diverse, certain common characteristics can be found in all of them, which are included below.
+We continually seek to advocate for greater investment product creation in support of our existing and future impact themes, and by communicating this need to the broader capital markets, we expect to play an ongoing, catalytic role in the creation of impact investment opportunities.
+At the beginning of each calendar year, our Impact and CRA Committee has a meeting to review our impact themes and make suggestions for modifications.
+For 2022, we made the following updates: - Indigenous people was added to our impact themes of Economic Inclusion and Human Empowerment - Efforts to achieve net zero was added to our impact theme of Environmental Sustainability - Supporting veterans was added to our impact theme of Seniors and the Disabled Common Characteristics Found in All of CCM's Impact Themes - Each theme looks to have positive environmental and/or social outcomes that we believe are societal benefits as a result of capital provided by our investors. - We look for liquid investment opportunities that contribute to the portfolio's overall risk/return that are in alignment with each impact theme. - We must be able to measure, monitor, and track the expected positive outcome(s) in an effort to maintain transparency in our client reporting, which has become a trademark of the firm since its inception in 1999. - We must believe that market-rate opportunities will exist to allow client commitments to individual themes to be fulfilled over time.

-Affordable Health and Rehabilitation Care

-Creating and retaining affordable health care services and rehabilitation facilities for low- and moderate-income (LMI) and medically underserved persons and investing in opportunities that promote wellness and access to high-quality health care for communities.
-Also looking to dismantle barriers to inequities in health care.
+Affordable Health and Rehabilitation Care Creating and retaining affordable health care services and rehabilitation facilities for low- and moderate-income (LMI) and medically underserved persons.
+Investing in opportunities that promote wellness and access to high-quality health care for communities and look to dismantle barriers to inequities in health care.

-Affordable Housing

-Financing for affordable homeownership to LMI borrowers and affordable rental housing properties, including workforce housing, and investing in opportunities that promote affordable homeownership, down payment assistance, first-time home buyer programs, and access to quality living.

-Arts, Culture, and the Creative Economy

-Supporting educational programs, businesses, organizations, and the development of properties involved with visual, performing, design, literary, and other art-related works.
+Affordable Housing Financing for affordable homeownership to LMI borrowers and affordable rental housing properties, including workforce housing, and investing in opportunities that promote affordable homeownership, down payment assistance, first-time home buyer programs, and access to quality living.
+Arts, Culture, and the Creative Economy Supporting educational programs, businesses, organizations, and the development of properties involved with visual, performing, design, literary, and other art-related works.
 Also investing in support of ethical fashion, sustainable food, social impact media, creative places, and other elements of the creative economy.

-Disaster Recovery, Resilience, and Remediation

-Supporting economic development activities in designated disaster areas and physical and civic infrastructure to better prepare communities for the effects of climate change, natural disasters, and widespread health emergencies.
+Disaster Recovery, Resilience, and Remediation Supporting economic development activities in federally designated disaster areas and physical and civic infrastructure to better prepare communities for the effects of climate change, natural disasters, and widespread health emergencies.
 Investments in recovery, resilience, and remediation can stimulate community and economic development, build strong infrastructure, and promote sustainability, all while empowering people and protecting our planet.

-Economic Inclusion

-Assisting and supporting the process of bringing targeted groups, individuals, and communities, including immigrants and refugees, closer to the economic mainstream and capital markets.
+Economic Inclusion Assisting and supporting the process of bringing targeted groups, individuals, and communities, including immigrants, refugees, and indigenous people, closer to the economic mainstream and capital markets.
 Examples of economic inclusion opportunities include financial literacy training, loans to first-time homebuyers, small business loans, rent-to-own housing programs, and "banking the unbanked" initiatives.

-Education and Childcare

-Providing education and/or childcare services primarily in LMI communities, improving the quality of educational services and facilities, and offering broad-based youth development programs that look to have a beneficial impact to children.
+Education and Childcare Providing education and/or childcare services primarily in LMI communities, improving the quality of educational services and facilities, and offering broad-based youth development programs that look to have a beneficial impact to children.